 Georginia (pronounced Jor+jeena) is the Owner of GBW Educational Services, LLC.
 Originally from New Jersey, she has been in Colorado since 2015 and currently lives with her husband in Denver, CO.
 When not working, she enjoys playing golf, hiking, watching baseball, and spending time with family and friends.

 Georginia is a certified School Psychologist in Colorado and New Jersey who has worked in the field since 2009.
 She is also a psychotherapist registered with the Department of Regulatory Agencies (DORA) in Colorado.

 Georginia earned her BA in Psychology from Rutgers University - Camden.
-While working on her Educational Specialist (Ed.S.) degree from Rider University, she worked as an educational aide for children on the Autism Spectrum and was a substitute teacher in a variety of classrooms serving students receiving special education.
+While working on her Educational Specialist (Ed.S.) degree from Rider University, she worked as an educational aide for autistic children and was a substitute teacher in a variety of classrooms serving students receiving special education.
 Georginia has worked in schools in New Jersey and Colorado.
-She also has experience providing in-home and community support for children on the Autism Spectrum.
+She also has experience providing in-home and community support for autistic children.

 Currently, Georginia works full time for one of the top 5 largest school districts in Colorado where she is part of a Child Find team assessing children ages infant-5 years for early intervention and special education services.
 She also evaluates 4 and 5 year old students for early access and gifted services.
 Georginia also contracts part time to evaluate students for special education services who attend one of Colorado's online/virtual schools.